Nursing Graduate (NURS)

 NURS 682 Clinical Pharmacology for Prescribing Advanced Practice Nursing (3 credits)

-In these course APN students will use their base of knowledge in pharmacology to select and apply patient-specific therapeutic regimens for a variety of common conditions across the lifespan.
-This will include: safety and efficacy of self.
-Prescribed medications, herbs and supplements: immunizations; the choice of safe and effective regimens, dosage adjustment, therapeutic drug monitoring for specific clinical endpoints, monitoring for toxicology and adverse effects; and, educating patients about their prescribed therapy to encourage patient participation.
+In this course advanced practice registered nursing students will use their base of knowledge in pharmacology to select and apply therapeutic regimens for a variety of common conditions across the lifespan using an evidence-based, equitable, person-centered, primary health care framework.
+This will include safety and efficacy of self-prescribed medications, herbs, and supplements; immunizations; the choice of safe and effective medication regimens, therapeutic drug monitoring for specific clinical endpoints, monitoring for toxicology and adverse effects; and educating patients about their prescribed therapy to encourage patient participation.
 This course meets the New York State guidelines for prescription writing.

 Course Rotation: Summer.